nayeok1/Dedifferentiation_Model/README.md

 ### 5. Cancer cell model

 Pancreatic cancer is the fourth most common cause of cancer death.
+Pancreatic cell size measures as average of 0.1 mm in diameter.
+So average differenitated pancreatic cell volume is 5.25 X 10^(-4) when we consider this cell is sphere.